“Dear old world…you are very lovely and I’m glad to be alive in you.”

 –Anne of Green Gables

 I’m K.C.
-Ireton, but my friends call me Kimberlee.
-I’m a writer, a teacher, and a lover of the Triune God.
+Ireton.
+I’m a writer, a teacher, a mother, and a lover of the Triune God.
 Most of my life is an exercise in remembering to breathe, to look, to see, to pray.
 Writing is one of the main ways I remember.

-When I’m not studying or writing for school or pleasure, I also homeschool my kids (Charlotte Mason is one of my heroes), and I have the privilege of teaching history and literature at Seattle Classical Co-op, a community of some of the most gracious and whip-smart homeschooling mamas in the country.
+In addition to reading and writing for school or work or pleasure, I also homeschool my four children (Charlotte Mason is one of my heroes), and I have the privilege of teaching history and literature at Seattle Classical Co-op, a community of some of the most gracious and whip-smart homeschooling mamas in the country.

 Most of my writing centers on the Christian spiritual life, as lived out in the details of my ordinary life.
 That whole bit about remembering to see?
 That’s largely what I write about, because words are how I see.
 Until I can say it, I can’t really see it.

 If you’d like to keep company with me, I’d welcome your companionship on this journey of learning to see right here, right now the God who always is all everywhere.
-My newsletter, Florilegium, is a monthly bouquet of good words: a short essay, a book recommendation or two (because books are one of life’s greatest joys, and I simply have to spread the joy), a bit of poetry, and links to whatever loved and lovely words I found online that month.
+My newsletter, Florilegium, is a monthly bouquet of good words: a short essay, a book recommendation or two (because books are one of life’s greatest joys, and I simply have to spread the joy), and maybe a link to lovely words I found online that month.
 (You can sign up in the footer below.)